nandreanurag/design-patterns/README.md

 - **Bridge:** Decouples an abstraction from its implementation so that the two can vary independently.

 ## Usage
-Each design pattern is organized within its respective directory, containing implementation examples in various programming languages.
-Feel free to explore the examples, study the code, and adapt it to your projects as needed.
+Each design pattern is organized within its respective directory, containing implementation examples in Java.